solita/laundry/README.md

 See the script output for random api-key and the HTTP API address.
 Exit the demo with `docker stop laundry-demo`.

+**Note:** Windows Subsystem for Linux users should be able to use the provided scripts.
+This has been tested on WSL version 2.

 **Note:** macOS users might need to edit the script to run the `laundry-demo` container with `--user=root`, because the Docker socket has `root:root` ownership in the container.

 ### Production installation with Docker and gVisor runsc